-It will happen because this is the nature of life.
+The low points will happen because this is the nature of life.
 All we have to do is remember and pay more attention to the high points of the inevitable energy cycles.

 Massage therapy is not just a job, a regulated industry, a clinical process.
 It is a way to build up the positive and loving energy balance of our world.
-I am proud and happy to be part of it and so can you.
+I am proud and happy to be part of it, and so can you.

 Please leave a comment and let me know what you think and what your experience is.
 I would love to hear from you.